 eCommerce is booming of course – anyone who can sell a product online and deliver it will be in demand and associated services that can be done at a distance like product photography, web design and development, design services too.

-For trades people times are particularly hard but there are still opportunities for those who want to keep developing.
+For trades people times are particularly hard during the initial part of the Covid-19 outbreak but there are still opportunities for those who want to keep developing.
 I’ve heard of electricians thinking about social distancing and instead of working in homes working on outside lighting for gardens, fitting security lighting and camera systems.
 Plumbers being able to give consultations via Zoom or Facetime.
 Decorators working on vacant properties.
 Window specialists supplying parts.

 I still feel there are particular wins for architects, interior designers, kitchen and bathroom designers, anyone who can offer their time as a consultant can virtually visit someones home to speak with them and offer plans, insights and advice.
 Offering paid for downloads from a webpage on how to choose colour palettes or a small consultation fee for creating specific designs for client’s spaces.
 There are a number of creative ideas.